patrikkukkonen/emailSender/readme.md

 # emailSender

-A simple Python module to send emails using Google's Gmail (RESTful) API instead SMTP.
+A simple Python module to send emails using Google's Gmail (RESTful) API instead of using SMTP.
 Useful when wanting to send emails programmatically without dealing with SMTP servers.

-Ability to format emails in HTML, attach files, and manage authentication via OAuth2.
+Ability to format emails in HTML, attach files, using inline images, and manage authentication via OAuth2.

 Making emails look professional and well crafted adding logos, images, rich text formatting, and more.

 ## Features